cajogos/easy-steps/c-programming/chapter-002/README.md

 # 2. Storing Variable Values

+This chapter demonstrates how to store, retrieve, and manipulate various types of data using variable containers in C programs.

 ## Summary
 - Variable is a container in a C program in which a data value can be stored in computer memory.
 - Variable names must adhere to the C naming conventions.